learn-co-curriculum/node-fs/README.md

 ## Buffer

 Buffer is a special Node-exclusive data type (it does not exists in browser JavaScript).
 We use buffers for raw binary data.
 Think about buffer as a binary data type.
-Buffers are instances of the Buffer class which a global object (`global.Buffer`), that's why we don't need to import it with `require()`.

-A typical buffer corresponds to some raw binary data.
-In this example, buffer looks like a list of numbers and characters.
-So buffers act somewhat like arrays of integers, but aren't resizable and have methods specifically for binary data.
+You can think of a buffer as an array of integers, but instead of integers, the buffer is storing raw binary data.
+They aren't resizable and have methods specifically for binary data.
 That's because the sizes of buffers are fixed upon their creations.

 If you're familiar with `TypedArray` in ECMAScript 2015 (ES6), then Buffer is very similar to it.
 For more information on buffers and their methods, check out the resources for links.

-We can easily convert buffer to string and back by specifying the encoding.
+We can easily convert a buffer to string and back by specifying the encoding.
 For example, we can convert our CSV data into a human readable string with `toString('utf-8')`:

 ```js
   console.log(data.toString('utf-8'))